kumkum943/Ecommerce-website/README.md

 This ecommerce application provides users with a platform to browse, purchase, and sell products online.
 It offers a wide range of features including product listings, shopping cart functionality, secure payment processing, user authentication, and order management.
 The application aims to create a seamless and enjoyable shopping experience for both buyers and sellers.

+### Deployment:

+The application is deployed and accessible at https://e-commerce-website-azure-six.vercel.app

 ### Features:

 - **Product Catalog:** Browse through a collection of products with details such as name, description, price, and image.